White's Ferry

-White's Ferry was the last remaining cable ferry service that carried cars, bicycles, and pedestrians across the Potomac River between Loudoun County, Virginia and Montgomery County, Maryland.
+White's Ferry, originally Conrad's Ferry, is an inactive cable ferry service that carried cars, bicycles, and pedestrians across the Potomac River between Loudoun County, Virginia and Montgomery County, Maryland, and is the last one of its kind to cross the Potomac.
 The location offered fishing services and water recreation including canoeing.
-It transported between 600 to 800 customers daily until closing in 2020.
+It transported between 600 and 800 customers daily until its operations were suspended indefinitely in 2020 due to a legal dispute over use of its Virginia landing.

 History

 Early settlers recognized that the relatively still waters of the Potomac River at the location would provide an ideal location for a ferry.
 One of the earliest mentions of the ferry appeared in an act of the Maryland General Assembly passed on December 27, 1791 (Liber JG.
 No. 1, folio 447):